procount/zfs-for-pi/README.md

 8. Switch to a 64-bit kernel
 9. Profit

+Note: Getting the ZFS modules to load at boot time seems to be hit and miss - see https://github.com/zfsonlinux/zfs/issues/8885.
+In particular, if you have zpool(s) which consists of only files, not disks, then the pool(s) will fail to mount on boot.
+A quick and dirty workaround is to simply force the loading of the ZFS modules at boot time by adding `zfs` on a new line to `/etc/modules-load.d/modules.conf`.

 N.B.
 This is just a stop-gap until Raspbian supports a full 64-bit userland, at which point we will be able to use the stock Debian packages without modification - including zfs-dkms.